Our agency is a top national producer for Aetna Medicare Supplements for several years now. That’s how much we like them.

 We often get calls here at Boomer Benefits wondering why it so hard to find Aetna Medigap Reviews.
 More specifically, it’s hard to find consumer reviews about any Medigap policy.

 I’m going to tell you a secret.
-The reason is that people with Medigap plans almost never have negative reviews.
+The reason is that in our own experience, our clients with Medigap plans almost never give us negative feedback about their policy.

 Because Medicare is the entity who decides what gets paid.
 If Medicare approves a claim, Aetna Medigap will pay its share too.

-Aetna Medigap reviews from our own clients here at our agency have been stellar- especially the Aetna Medigap Plan F reviews.
-Our Medicare expert gives Aetna Medicare supplements a 4.9 out of 5 stars.
+Aetna Medigap reviews from our own clients here at our agency have been stellar- especially the Aetna Medigap Plan F and Plan G reviews.
 Read more of our client reviews about Aetna by clicking here.

 Remember, Aetna Medicare supplement plans include a 12-month rate lock too.
 Not all carriers offer this.
 This guarantees that your rate will not increase during the first 12 months.
 Also, since Aetna Medicare supplement policyholders use Medicare’s network, your coverage goes with you no matter where you are in the nation.
 Many of our clients also qualify for household discounts.